davidmalcolm/texi2rst/output/options-for-debugging-your-program-or-gcc.rst

 .. option:: -save-temps

-  Store the usual temporary intermediate files permanently; place them in the current directory and name them based on the source file.
+  Store the usual 'temporary' intermediate files permanently; place them in the current directory and name them based on the source file.
 Thus, compiling foo.c with :option:`-c -save-temps` produces files foo.i and foo.s, as well as foo.o.
 This creates a